ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Experiments

-We also measure the change in performance with oracle QAs while varying the question timing, \ie evaluating whether asking when confused produces better performance than asking at fixed time steps (we refer to such model variations as \modelname w/F).
-Figure \ref{fig:steps} reports the performance of \modelname ~--~ Oracle QA with two question timing variants on the test seen split.
-The results show that, generally, the model that asks when confused outperforms the ones that ask at fixed time steps.
-We also observe that the model that asks every three-time steps outperforms the model with the confusion module (\modelname w/E ~--~ Oracle QA).
+\textbf{Effect of Question Timing:} We also measure the change in performance with oracle QAs while varying the question timing, \ie, evaluating whether asking when confused produces better performance than asking at fixed time step intervals (we refer to such model variations as \modelname w/F).
+Figure \ref{fig:steps} reports the performance of \modelname ~--~ Oracle QA with two question timing variants on the test seen split, showing that, generally, the model that asks when confused outperforms the ones that ask at fixed time steps.
+We also observe that the model that asks every three time steps outperforms the model with the confusion module (\modelname w/E ~--~ Oracle QA).
 However, our model with the confusion module only requires asking $44 \pm 64$ (mean $\pm$ standard deviation) questions per task, while the model that asks every three steps needs to ask $102 \pm 101$ questions per task.
 This shows that the confusion module could help the agent perform reasonably well while asking fewer questions.